varletjs/rattail/docs/string/gen-string-key.md

 # genStringKey

-Generate a unique string key by incrementing a numeric value and converting it to a string
+Generate a unique `string` key by incrementing a numeric value and converting it to a string.

 ### Usage